Top five best capsule coffee machines for 2020

-The main difference between capsule machines and traditional ground coffee machines is the capsule system.
+The main difference between capsule coffee machines and traditional ground coffee machines is the pod system.
 You simply put a pre-prepared coffee capsule into the machine, press a button and your espresso is ready.
 With ground coffee machines, you need to measure out and prepare the coffee yourself.

 A pod coffee machine is typically cheaper than a traditional ground coffee machine, too.
 You can get a Best Buy capsule coffee machine for less than £50, but bear in mind that capsules cost more to buy in the long run.

-Most pod coffee machines only take one type of capsule, so it's worth making sure they can make a tasty coffee before you buy.
-And, as each capsule brand makes a variety of machines, you'll want to get the machine that makes the best brew and is easiest to use.
+Most pod coffee machines only take one type of capsule, so it's worth making sure they can make a tasty brew before you buy.
+And, as each capsule brand makes a variety of you'll want to find the one that makes the best coffee and is easiest to use for you.

 We've rounded up our top five capsule machine picks in the table below to help you quickly choose the best model for you.
 Only logged-in Which? members can view our recommendations.
-If you’re not yet a member, you can get instant access by joining Which?.
+If you’re not yet a member, you can get instant access by .